suarez9093/real-estate/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Mock Description: If you've ever been in the market to buy a house, or simply want to view one, you'd typically have to set up a showing with a realtor to view a home for sale.
+If you've ever been in the market to buy a house, or simply want to view one, you'd typically have to set up a showing with a realtor to view a home for sale.
 Our app lets you directly request an appointment to view a home without the need to go through a realtor.
 You simply open our app, request a showing if the home is listed in the directory of our houses that use smart lock technology and request a code that unlocks a home.
 Within minutes you can request a showing and be inside viewing a home.

 ### Built With
 * [React](https://reactjs.org/)